roksanajand/Statistical-Modeling-in-Earth-Sciences-in-R/README.md

 An RMSE comparison was visualized for all models across training and testing sets.
 The multiple regression model performed the best, achieving the lowest RMSE values in both training and testing datasets.

+## Exercise 8
+ Stepwise Selection and Model Evaluation for Annual Rainfall Prediction

+### Description:
+This task involves building and evaluating regression models for predicting mean annual rainfall using stepwise selection methods.
+The following steps are performed:

+1. **Nonlinear Models**:
+   Models are created to predict mean annual rainfall using features derived from altitude and maximum rainfall.
+Polynomial transformations (logarithm and squared terms) of these features are used to capture non-linear relationships.
+The RMSE (Root Mean Square Error) is calculated to assess the model fit for both the training and test datasets.

+2. **Forward Selection**:
+   The forward selection method is applied using the `step()` function with the AIC (Akaike Information Criterion) as the selection criterion.
+A baseline model is created, and additional variables (ALTITUDE, MAX.RAINFALL, MEAN.CLOUD.COVER, and MEAN.ANNUAL.AIR.TEMP) are added iteratively.
+The model's summary, including the coefficients and AIC values, is displayed, and the final model is evaluated for RMSE on both training and test datasets.

+3. **Backward Selection**:
+   Backward selection is applied to reduce the model by removing variables with the least significant impact on the dependent variable (mean annual rainfall).
+The AIC is used again for model selection, and the final model is tested for accuracy using the RMSE metric on the test dataset.